 3. It can be financially beneficial

 Due to the increasing demand within both education and SEND itself, working in this area can also be financially beneficial.
-Qualified teachers in England and Wales can expect to earn a salary between £25,714 and £36,961, which then increases as you move up the pay scale or move into a senior leadership role.
+Qualified teachers in England and Wales can expect to earn a starting salary of at least £30,000, which then increases as you move up the pay scale or move into a senior leadership role.

-As well as a regular salary, if you become a SENCO you can expect to receive an additional allowance of somewhere between £2,270 and £4,479 due to your responsibility for SEND pupils.
-Depending on the school you work for, you may also receive a Teaching and Learning Responsibility payment, ranging between £8,291 and £14,030.
+As well as a regular salary, if you become a SENCO you can expect to receive an additional allowance of somewhere between £2,539 and £5,009 due to your responsibility for SEND pupils.
+Depending on the school you work for, you may also receive a Teaching and Learning Responsibility payment.

 4. Training is ongoing